 As per Companies Act 2013, a Public Limited Company is a company that has limited liability and may offer shares to the general public by Initial Public Offer (IPO).
 Where the company is listed, an individual can also acquire the shares of such company via stock market.
-A Public Limited Company has stringent regulatory requirements and has no exemption allowed under the Companies Act 2013.
+A Public Limited Company in India has stringent regulatory requirements and has no exemption allowed under the Companies Act 2013.

 This article covers the following topics

-The liability of the shareholder is limited under Public Ltd Company.
+The liability of the shareholder is limited under Public Ltd Companies.
 In other words, shareholders of the company are not liable to pay any amount over and above the unpaid amount on shares hold by them at the time of liquidation.

 A public limited company shall have a minimum paid-up capital of 5 Lacs INR or such higher amount as may be prescribed under the act.
 However, there is no prescribed limit for maximum capital amount.